 Eliminate uncertainty for your family should you become incapacitated or die.
 Protect and control your assets.
 But most importantly, leave a legacy of confidence and positivity for all your loved ones.

-Presently, areas of practice include Estate Planning, Probate & Administration, Residential Real Estate, Guardianship and Animal Law.
+Presently, areas of practice include Estate Planning, Probate & Administration, and Residential Real Estate.

 I serve as a Consultant to several mortgage companies, having instructed real estate and mortgage licensees for many years and co-authored and edited several mortgage textbooks including Mortgage Lending Principles and Practices (6th, 7th and 8th edition).